robinweser/react-look/docs/plugins/Mixin.md

 # Mixin
-The mixin plugin is basically the most important one as it resolves custom properties such as *pseudo classes*, *media queries*, *stateful conditions* and much more.
+The mixin plugin is basically the most important one as it resolves custom properties such as *platform queries*, *stateful conditions* and much more.

 Mixins can be nested multiple times to achieve e.g. `:focus:hover`.